PedroMariaRodrigues/backend-engineering-challenge/README.md

 ### Parameters

 - `--output_file`: Path to the output file (the input file used for unbabel_cli)
-- `--max_delay`: Maximum delay between random generated timestamp events
+- `--max_delay`(Optional):  Maximum delay between random generated timestamp events

+# For Production Use:
+The following features are necessary for production use but have not been implemented yet:

+- Logging for observability to monitor application behavior and diagnose issues.
+- Code structure improvements to organize the application into modular pages.